philippe-bourdeau/docker-lumen/README.md

-# Docker-php-fpm
+# Docker web stack

-This project is a docker-compose boilerplate to help launch your PHP application in a more efficient manner and reproductible manner
+This project is a docker-compose boilerplate to help launch your PHP/JS application in a more efficient and reproducible manner

 ## General information
 * Add a .env file in your project.